meza/agent-docs/CodeQuality.md

-# Good Quality Code
+# Code Quality Framework

-## Purpose

-This describes the intrinsic qualities that distinguish good code.
-It provides a reasoning framework for recognizing these qualities when reading code and aspiring to them when writing code.
-These qualities apply across languages and platforms.

----
+Below is the detailed code-quality framework that underpins the review process.
+If you have a code-quality skill, use that as the primary authority for quality standards.

 ## Readability